 A Crash Course on the History and Popularity of Hash

 Hash is believed to have originated in Central Asia.
-It’s been consumed for centuries in countries like India, Morocco, and Egypt, and its popularity has only grown in recent years.
+It’s been consumed for centuries in countries like India, Morocco, and Egypt.
+Its popularity has only grown in recent years.

 Despite its long history, hashish only became widely known in the West during the 1960s and 70s.
 This is likely due to the rise of the counterculture movement that was popularized in Europe and America at the time, as well as increased travel to cannabis-producing regions.
-Hashish quickly gained a reputation as a powerful and exotic form of cannabis concentrate, and its popularity has grown in the decades since.
+Hashish quickly gained a reputation as a powerful and exotic form of cannabis concentrate.
+Its popularity has grown in the decades since.

 Hashish is available in many different forms, from pressed bricks to finely ground powders.
 It can be smoked, eaten, or vaporized, and its effects are typically stronger than those of simple buds or nuggets.
 Hashish is also used to make a variety of edible products, including brownies and cookies.